RiiConnect24/Wii-Guide/_pages/en_US/faq.md

 * Installing BootMii and/or Priiloader/Preloader.
 * Failure during the install of crucial system/IOS titles (e.g. power outage).
 * Modifying the vWii NAND without knowing what you are doing.
-* Install System File Mods on vWii
+* Installing System File Mods on vWii

 ### What are the limitations in Wii modding?
 The following is a list of things that can potentially **BRICK** your Wii (don't do these things!):